liuxjep/iam/mngiam.md

 ## Removing access
 {: #removing_access}

+Removing access for a user or service ID can take up to 10 minutes to take effect.

 1. In the console, click **Manage** > **Access (IAM)**, and select **Users**.
 2. Select the user name that you want to remove access for.